CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 The weights of the controller MLP are initialized randomly, but no information is explicitly given for the network of the value function.
 We assume no change of style probbaly happened during method development.
 As a result, we initialize the weights of the MLP randomly also.

+The paper cites a previous work related to the application of deep learning methods in optimal control problems.
+We have studied this paper [6] thoroughly and tried to change, adapt to and add to their existing codebase for our specific needs and novelties.

+#### 2.2.2.1 Control of Acrobot

+Acrobot is an underactuated double pendulum.
+The control task is to bring both links to an upright position and keep it there with zero control effort.
+This corresponds to the target state $[\pi, \pi, 0, 0]$ with target input of $0$.
+We try to restrict inputs between $250 Nm$ and $-250Nm$.
+We derive the Hamiltonian and other costs/metrics by assuming the exact $f$ function is known.
+The control time horizon is 1 second, which consists of 50 control steps.

+The controller and the value function network architectures are unclear in the original paper.
+The controller network is made up of 6 layer MLP with sine and LeakyReLU activation functions in the hidden layers.
+The last layer of this network is followed by a tanh function as advised in the paper.
+We experiment with width and depth of this network.
+The value function network is made up of a ResNet and some quadratic terms added as in [6].

+We also found use in changing $\alpha$ coefficients of cost terms during training.
+We first focus on the terminal cost, then change to the coefficients in the paper [1] to focus on optimal control.

 ### 2.2.3 Data Generation

 The data sets consist of the triples $(x, u, f(x,u))$.